cagov/covid19.ca.gov-site-handbook/pages/content-formatting.md

 Use the h1 of the page to create your URL.
 This helps search engines find the page.

 Replace spaces in the title with hyphens so search engines can read them.
 Delete the conjunctions, prepositions, and articles as long as the URL still keeps the same meaning.
-* A page titled _Hire a licensed contractor for home improvements_ would become _/hire-licensed-contractor-home-improvements_.
+* A page titled _Request a birth certificate_ would become _/request-birth-certificate_.
-* Don’t make _Growing up with diabetes_ into _/growing-diabetes_.
+* Do not make _Prepare for a wildfire_ into _/prepare-wildfire_.
 This has a different meaning.
+* If your URL feels too long, consider shortening the page’s h1.
+Make sure both give enough detail so people know what the page is about.

 Use the site map to build the URL.
-If the licensed contractor page lives under a page called _Services_, the URL would be: _alpha.ca.gov/services/hire-licensed-contractor-home-improvements_.
+If the birth certificate page lives under a page called _Services_, the URL would be: _alpha.ca.gov/services/request-birth-certificate_.

-Any time the site name is spelled out in content, make it a hyperlink to the homepage.
+Any time a site name is spelled out in content, make it a hyperlink to the homepage.

 ## Bold, italics, underlining
 Make important information or keywords users search for bold.
 We do not use italics for emphasis.